Does CBD Work for Sleep Apnea?

 A 2016 study stated that obstructive sleep apnea might be associated with type 2 diabetes(28).

-Type 2 diabetes is a condition that occurs when an individual’s blood sugar (blood glucose) is too high.
+Type 2 diabetes is a condition that occurs when an individual’s blood sugar (blood glucose) is too high and the body cannot keep up with it.
 It is the most common diabetes type(29).

 A study that was published in the Journal of the American College of Cardiology noted CBD’s promising effects on diabetes.
 The study outlined CBD’s antioxidant, neuroprotective, and anti-inflammatory properties(30).